Skip to main navigation Skip to search Skip to main content

 Biography

-Erin S. Barry is Assistant Professor in the Department of Anesthesiology at the Uniformed Services University (USU).
+Erin S. Barry is Associate Professor in the Department of Health Professions Education at the Uniformed Services University (USU).
 She is a health professions education researcher who develops and delivers curriculum and education assessments, and conducts research and scholarship related to leadership, followership, and healthcare teams.
-She has a secondary appointment as Assistant Professor in the USU Departments of Military and Emergency Medicine and Health Professions Education.
+She has a secondary appointment as Associate Professor in the USU Department of Military and Emergency Medicine and Military and Emergency Medicine.
 She contributes to leadership education, development, assessment, scholarship, and online learning.
-Additionally, she is a International Coaching Federation ACC Leadership Coach.
+Additionally, she is an ICF-certified Leadership Coach.

 Education/Academic qualification